All photographs on this website have been taken by us on and around the spectacular Firth of Clyde.

 For those looking for classroom-based courses on the Scottish East Coast as a precursor to a practical course with us on the Scottish West Coast, we recommend our partner and friends at Edinburgh Marine Academy in South Queensferry.

-We started Britsail because we enjoy meeting people from all walks of life while introducing them to sailing or supporting their continued sailing aspirations as much as we enjoy sailing ourselves.
+We started Britsail because we enjoy meeting people from all walks of life and introducing them to sailing or supporting their continued sailing aspirations just as much as we enjoy sailing ourselves.

-We are a friendly bunch and believe we are delivering a very personal touch, so drop us an email or give us a call, and we'll do anything we can to help you get out on the water and have as much fun learning as we do instructing!!
+We are a friendly bunch and believe we deliver a very personal touch.
+So drop us an email or give us a call, and we'll do anything we can to help you get out on the water and have as much fun learning as we do instructing!

 Happy sailing